For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death. Romans 8:2, NKJV

 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law (Galatians 5:22-23).

 There are controlling mechanisms in the body that cannot be resisted.
-It is possible to control some parts of the body by exercising willpower.
-Breathing and pulse rate are examples.
+It is possible to control some parts of the body by exercising willpower, such as breathing and pulse rate.
 But the demands of the body soon take over.

 Personal resolve melts like chocolate bars in the sun when standing in front of a well-stocked dessert bar.
-Parental insistence on cleaning up the bedroom can make a child furious.
-Unconditional love disappears.
-What happens is the law of sin overcomes your willpower.
+Parental insistence on cleaning up the bedroom can make a child furious, and unconditional love disappears.
+This is the law of sin overcoming your willpower.